mrinoybanerjee/Alzheimer_Detection/README.md

 # Alzheimer_Detection 🧠
-Leveraging MRI scans to detect Alzheimer's disease using vision transformers, aimed at enhancing diagnostic accuracy and supporting early intervention.
+Leveraging MRI scans to detect Alzheimer's disease using CNN and vision transformers, aimed at enhancing diagnostic accuracy and supporting early intervention.

 ## Introduction
 This repository contains a deep learning framework designed to detect Alzheimer's disease using MRI scan images.
 The project aims to assist radiologists and medical professionals in early diagnosis through automated image analysis.